 Plex searches and adds media thumbnails automatically.

 How To Sync Media With Other Devices?

-Syncing is the premium feature of Plex.
-You can check out their all plans here.
-It costs somewhere 149 USD for their lifetime plan, called Plex Pass.
+Syncing is Plex’s premium feature.
+You can check out their plans here.
+It costs 149 USD for their lifetime plan, called Plex Pass.

 You can now sync this media with your other devices.
-But you need to first create an account.
+The first thing you need to do is create an account.
 Create an account here.
-When you have signed up you can log in from Plex Media Manager.
+When you have signed up you can log in to Plex Media Manager.

 Now to share media with other devices go to settings and goto Server tab.
 Sign in here also.

 Now to sync any media click the media and open popup menu, click Sync.

 Select the device that you want to share your media with.